sunilabrahamindia/sunilabraham/events/india-ai-impact-summit-2026.md

 **Bletchley Park (2023):** Frontier AI characterised as posing "potentially catastrophic" risks.
 Open-source development treated as a safety concern.
 International cooperation centred on risk mitigation and safety testing protocols.

-**Seoul (2024):** Maintained safety focus (42 safety references) whilst introducing "innovation" and "inclusion" as co-equal goals.
-However, openness rhetoric remained absent—only a single reference to "openness, transparency, and reciprocity" in scientific cooperation contexts.
+**Seoul (2024):** Maintained safety focus (**38** safety references) whilst introducing "innovation" and "inclusion" as co-equal goals.
+However, openness rhetoric remained scarce across core declarations, with a **5.43:1** safety-to-openness ratio.

 **Paris (2025):** First explicit embrace of "open AI models" language.
-Safety references dropped 88% from Seoul levels.
+Safety references dropped 84.2% from Seoul levels.
 The statement committed signatories to "focusing on open AI models" and launching a Public Interest AI Platform supporting "openness and transparency."

 **India-France (2025):** Marked the clearest articulation of an openness agenda, advocating "development of free and open resources for all countries," "broad and open and freely reusable large language models," and explicit support for "open source tools."
 Notably, the United States and United Kingdom declined to sign the Paris Statement, signalling divergence between nations prioritising open, publicly funded AI development and those emphasising private-sector innovation protected by intellectual property regimes.